 - 8.1 Membership is open to individuals over eighteen or organisations who are approved by the trustees. - 8.2 In relation to applications for membership: - 8.2.1 the trustees may only refuse an application for membership if, acting reasonably and properly, they consider it to be in the interests of the charity to refuse the application; - 8.2.2 the trustees must inform the applicant in writing of the reasons for the refusal within twenty-one days of the decision; - 8.2.3 the trustees must consider any written representations the applicant may make about the decision.
-The trustees' decision following any written representations must be notified to the applicant in writing but shall be final. - 8.3 Membership is not transferable to anyone else. - 8.4 The trustees must keep a register of names and addresses of the members which must be made available to any member upon request.
+The trustees' decision following any written representations must be notified to the applicant in writing but shall be final. - 8.3 Membership is not transferable to anyone else. - 8.4 The trustees must keep a register of names and contact details of the members.